Flexible Onshore Power Supply (OPS)

 - capable of generating silent, emission-free electricity or with significant emission-reduction

-- every system can be customized according to a particular application scenario, request and specification, thus being designed and configured individually
+- every system can be customised according to a particular application scenario, request and specification, thus being designed and configured individually

 - able to deploy various fuel sources, either using green hydrogen fuel as H2PowerPac, battery storage as Battery PowerPac, or combustion engine as LNG PowerPac (Liquified Natural Gas), or LBG PowerPac (Liquified Bio Gas) or other gasiform green alternatives fuels

-With solid technology know-how and real-life operational experiences, eCap Marine will work closely together with clients – from concept, design, construction and to the final commission and implementation.
+With solid technology know-how and real-life operational experiences, eCap Marine will work closely with clients from concept to design, construction, and final commission and implementation.

 FAQ – Frequently Asked Questions